nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 |Record ID|Creates a better intuition|New method call is necessary for formatting the printout|

 Having considered two of the approaches, we have decided to adopt the second approach.
-As our remove and return features takes in the number based on the listed records, it will be better to highlight the record ID rather than just a single number printout to provide the user a better intuition.
-Although a new method call `getId()` is needed, the price to pay is very little compared to confusing the user as index can be interpreted differently by different people.
+As our remove and return features take in the number based on the listed records, it will be better to highlight the record ID rather than just a single number printout to provide the user a better intuition.
+Although a new method call `getId()` is needed, the price to pay is very little compared to confusing the user as indices can be interpreted differently by different people.